mikezupper/livepeer-ai-job-tester/README.md

 ## Run the Application

-To run the AI Job Tester application, You will need `docker compose`.
+To run the AI Job Tester application, you will need `docker compose`.

-The `docker-compose.yml` will allow you to run the applications needed: AI Job Tester and Livepeer Gateway You must create the following docker volumes (and configure them appropriately:
+The `docker-compose.yml` will allow you to run the applications needed: AI Job Tester and Livepeer Gateway.
+You must create the following docker volumes (and configure them appropriately)

 _ai-job-tester_ - stores the `configs/config.json` file needed to run `ai-job-tester`.
 You must configure the file and place in the volume's directory.

 `docker volume create ai-job-tester`

 _tester-gateway-lpData_ - The Livepeer Gateway's `.lpData` folder.
 You must configure the required livepeer files and place in the volume's directory.